Fourqui/tv/README.md

 <img src="https://github.com/Tapiosinn/tv-logos/blob/master/misc/github-header1.jpg?raw=true" width="100%">

 # Tapiosi's Logos

+After 2 weeks of hard work I'm really close to 1000 logos!
+The first milestone!
+I will add a milestone uppdates here at this page.
+Click watch to follow the progress.

 Here you will find free tv channel logos from around the world in good quality and suitable for dark backgrounds.